twuni/geoip-tool/README.md

-This lightweight tool uses the MaxMind GeoIP C API to print geographical information about a given set of IP addresses.
+This lightweight tool uses the [MaxMind GeoIP C API][3] to print geographical information about a given set of IP addresses.

 Usage
 -----